digitalurban/THE/README.md

 rsstomqtt.py - fetches an rss news feed, reads the latest headline and publishes to the mqtt topic

+clientrawmqttwd.py - fetches the feed from Weather Display and converts the data into text publish

 Main script to run the eink display and show mqtt feeds: